njit-bc/dragoon/README.md

 # On July 7th, 2020, we identify that there is a minor implementation bug (i.e., the on-chain veirifer and the off-chain prover for correct decryption are incorrectly instantiated).
-Though the bug violates security, the fix of it could incur merely small overhead.
-Patch is under working and will be updated soon.
+Though the bug violates security, the fix of it could incur merely small overhead, so the cost estimiations down below could still be relevant.
+Patch is under working and will be updated.

 =========================